YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    $ mupip set -access_method=MM -file ydb.dat

 This example sets MM (Memory Mapped) as the access method or the YottaDB buffering strategy for storing and retrieving data from the database file ydb.dat.
 Since MM is not supported with BEFORE_IMAGE journaling, this example produces an error on a database with BEFORE_IMAGE journaling enabled.
-You can also use -access_method=BG to set BG (Buffered Global) as your buffering strategy.
+You can also use :code:`-access_method=BG` to set BG (Buffered Global) as your buffering strategy.
 For more information on the implications of these access methods, refer to :ref:`segment-qualifiers`.

+.. _mupip-journal:

 --------------------------------
 JOURNAL